wp-plugins/youtube-channel/readme.txt

 Also, even when hidding logo works for your video, on hover or when video is paused in upper right corner will be displayed YouTube link/logo.
 [Read more here](https://developers.google.com/youtube/player_parameters#modestbranding)

 == Changelog ==

+= 3.0.1 (2015-05-10) =
+* Fix: Fatal error: Using $this when not in object context in youtube-channel.php on line 89
+* Fix: Link to channel not visible on Twenty Fifteen theme

 = 3.0.0 (2015-05-07/08/09/10) =
 * Fix: Migraton of global and widget settings to v3.0.0